pvargas/cnotes/README.md

-# CS 6440 Practicum Project
+# CNotes

 <img
     style="display: block;
            margin: auto;
            width: 80%;"
-    src="./Documentation/screenshot_1.png"
-    alt="Architectural Diagram">
+    src="./Documentation/screen_recording.gif"
+    alt="screen recording">
 </img>

 ## Overview

 CNotes is a web application that allows users to view a simpler summarized version of their clinical notes data.
-To use the web app visit https://cnotes-84a3dd9afa2f.herokuapp.com/.
+To use the web app visit ~~https://cnotes-84a3dd9afa2f.herokuapp.com/~~.

 This application is built using [SvelteKit](https://kit.svelte.dev/).

+**NOTE: this app has been taken down indefinitely.**

 ## Starting a Local Development Instance